How to Solve Problems & Change Habits? Ideal Attitude In Challenges (116)

 • HOW TO PROBLEM SOLVE?

 • STEP 1: BREATH: Remain deliberately calm, like police.
-Because when emotion high, discrimination subsides and impulse kicks in.
-Best way, deliberately breath slower and deeper.
+Because when emotion high, discrimination subsides.

 • STEP 2: GET CLEAR ON THE SITUATION: What am I noticing?
 What seems to be out of place?
 Define the issue out-loud OR paper.